openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    the evaluation of the left-hand operand includes the following:

-   - Remembering the variable denoted by the left-hand operand,
+   - Remembering the variable denoted by the left-hand operand;
-   - Fetching the value of that variable for the subsequent evaluation of the right-hand operand, and
+   - Fetching the value of that variable for the subsequent evaluation of the right-hand operand; and
    - Saving such value.

    If the evaluation of the left-hand operand completes abruptly, then no